josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 something thats really hard to parse is the economic interests here

-my economic output has declined massively sincr this all started happening; frequent attempts to increase my economic productivity and gross investment in the market (domeatic and otherwise) have higely and disproportionately declined.
+my economic output has declined massively since this all started happening; frequent attempts to increase my economic productivity and gross investment in the market (domeatic and otherwise) have higely and disproportionately declined.

-if yiu needed an incentive, my lindon purchase history would scream "show her birningham", and i would have given endless hours (i was regularly 60+ hrs and openly refused ewtd cover)
+if you needed an incentive, my london purchase history would scream "show her birmingham", and i would have given endless hours (i was regularly 60+ hrs and openly refused ewtd cover)

-this supporta theorising that there is both official and unifficial ourpose here; i have no incentive otherwise.
+this supports theorising that there is both official and unofficial purpose here; i have no incentive otherwise.

-even just as ive been gere, usual dopamine deoendancies have dropped dramatically: i wondeted why i was thirsty; im usually attached to caffeine.
+even just as ive been here, usual dopamine dependancies have dropped dramatically: i wondered why i was thirsty; im usually attached to caffeine.

 this is so bizarre.